1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

             ***Never try to unscrew the nozzle from the heater block while the parts are cold!*** <br> Melted filament or some kind of screw lock glue might make it hard or even impossible to unscrew it and you risk to shear off the nozzle! <br> *Always heat everything up first!*

-??? note "About Nozzles in General"
+??? info "About Nozzles in General"

     - When it comes down to choose the right nozzle size, it all depends on what you want to print and how detailed it should be.
 The standard size of 0.4mm the printers come with is a good starting point. <br> However, you may find yourself in the situation that you want to print more detailed objects or objects which should be more sturdy or where it doesn't matter if the surface doesn't look as clean and flat as possible, so you probably should adjust the size and switch to a smaller oder bigger diameter like 0.2-0.3mm for detailed objects and 0.6mm for the 'rougher' prints. <br> Keep in mind though that the printing time usually increases by choosing a smaller diameter and it decreases when you're using a bigger diameter due to the smaller/larger layer height that is possible to print. <br> Search the web for more specific informations about finding and choosing the right nozzle size for your project.